 The Water Mill

-I recently purchased a Bachmann Water Mill which turned out to be quite a bit smaller than expected so it wouldn’t really fit where it was intended to, any way after a re-think I decided make a small cameo with it by sitting it on a corner of the layout.
+I recently purchased a Bachmann Water Mill which turned out to be quite a bit smaller than expected so it wouldn’t really fit where it was intended to, any way after a re-think I decided make a small cameo with it by sitting it on a small corner of the layout.
 I cut two pieces of 2mm ply to give the depth to make a small outlet stream.
 The catchment pond was carved out of a piece of fine grain packing material.
 This was all put together, painted and textured with a still water compound used for the pond and stream.

 So, after a few final touches of scenery and building up the water level a couple of millimeters each day we end up with this, just need to find some finishing touches, such as people and accessories now.